bennettslin/yearlings_bobtail_app/PROMO_WORK.md

 * getRootElement and getPageElement should use same validators
     * Accommodate pitch under promo path
     * Check if this fixes the blank white pitch page issue
+    * Check if this fixes the error when opening from album

 * Location replace